"Hey, Marina! Got any plans for the holidays?"

 "...It's Inkopolis News time!"

 Fucking— right.
 The sudden appearance of the Squid Sisters jarred Pearl from her thoughts.
-They stood bright and chipper on the screen, with the words "RERUN' plastered in the the top center.
-The idol duo blabbed away on the screen, saying nothing of any consequence while Pearl rolled her eyes and looked away.
+The news flashed across the screen, as bright and chipper as ever.
+The word 'RERUN' was plastered in the top corner of the screen, so this wasn't live.
+The idol duo blabbed away, their voices echoing through the Plaza, saying nothing of consequence while Pearl rolled her eyes and looked away.

 I'm not going to stand here and listen to this morning's news at 1 PM.
-I hear far too much of them as it is.
+I hear far too much of these two as it is.
 She slowly pushed herself into motion, one slow footfall after another.

 "Before we announce today's stages, it's that special time again!"
 Marie cheekily announced.